Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 - If a global return value has been specified then it shall be returned.
 - Otherwise the value of a static variable of the same type as the return type shall be returned.

+If call comparison fails an error shall be indicated by calling the error callback with UMOCK_C_COMPARE_CALL_ERROR.

 ##Supported types

 ###Out of the box